 I had no idea we had just scratched the surface of Maine’s beauty.
-When we entered the Acadia National Park I fell in love.
-Between the fresh smell of the woods, the crystal clear pond, the granite mountains all around, and later in the day at Acadia Beach, the beautiful little turquoise blue waves crashing on the rocks and sand.
-I hadn’t seen anything so beautiful since the Redwoods, Niagara Falls, or the Grand Canyon.
-It was unlike any beauty we’d seen anywhere else in the country.
+When we entered Acadia National Park, I fell in love.
+The fresh smell of the woods, the crystal clear ponds, the granite mountains all around, and the beautiful little turquoise blue waves crashing on the rocks and sand at Acadia Beach, were unlike any beauty we’d seen anywhere else in the country.

-What makes pink clouds and other natural beauty so soothing to the soul, so restorative to our minds, so comforting to our spirits?
-I’ve thought about that a lot, and after decades of finding my “re-creating” not in popular media, but rather in the woods, it occurred to me: Nature is all that it is to us, because it is in complete compliance with its Creator in fulfilling the purpose for which it was created.
-Nature shows us by example how beautiful, ordered and bountiful life can be when we bring our own lives into complete compliance with our Creator’s wise instruction.
+What makes pink clouds and other natural beauty so soothing to the soul, so restorative to our minds, and so comforting to our spirits?
+I’ve thought about that a lot, and after decades of finding my “re-creating” not in popular media, but rather in the woods, it occurred to me: Nature is all that it is to us because it is in complete compliance with its Creator in fulfilling the purpose for which it was created.
+Nature shows us, by example, how beautiful, ordered, and bountiful life can be when we bring our own lives into complete compliance with our Creator’s wise instruction.
 Let that sink in and bring you to your knees.

-Two days after our visit to Acadia National Park, we headed back south to worship with church family in Portland, Maine.
-When we arrived we found they were worshipping in a large music education room with every manner of instruments and teaching aid an instructor would need to instill the understanding and love for the gift of music into his or her students.
-As our chairs were being set up so we could begin our Bible class on Exodus chapters 33-34, I had an encouraging conversation with a sister who shared with me her winding journey toward her relationship with God that started with a cry to God to help her find a church that teaches only what He says in His word, and then all the events and circumstances that she said her Lord used to answer her plea, and finally, how she now rests outside the chaos of denominationalism, to worship with beauty and simplicity free of manmade religious teachings.
-She wanted in her religion what nature has: to offer worship that is in complete compliance with its Creator.
-She wanted to fulfill the purpose for which she was created, so she could enjoy a more beautiful, ordered and bountiful life according to her Creator’s wise instruction.
+Two days after our visit to Acadia National Park, we headed back south to worship with a church family in Portland, Maine.
+When we arrived we found they were worshiping in a large music education room with every manner of instruments and teaching aids that an instructor would need to instill the understanding and love for the gift of music into his or her students.
+As our chairs were being set up so we could begin our Bible class on Exodus chapters 33-34, I had an encouraging conversation with a sister who shared with me her winding journey toward her relationship with God.
+It all started, she said, with a cry to God asking Him to help her find a church that teaches only what He says in His word, and what followed was an amazing series of events and circumstances that the Lord used to answer her plea, bringing her to this time and place in which she now rests outside the chaos of denominationalism, to worship with a beauty and simplicity, free of manmade religious teachings.
+It occurred to me that what she wanted in her religion was what nature has: to offer worship that is in complete compliance with its Creator.
+She wanted to fulfill the purpose for which she was created, so she could enjoy a more beautiful, ordered, and bountiful life according to her Creator’s wise instruction.

 Our conversation during Bible class was about the first written collection of instructions the Creator ever gave to mankind.
-This collection of instructions was given on top of a mountain and were written by the very finger of God.
-They were for only one nation, the nation of Israel and the laws He gave to Moses to give to these souls whom God had rescued out of slavery to Egypt would be binding until the moment His other Lawgiver, Jesus breathed His last, a death that God the Father said was His way of inaugurating a New Covenant (that is, a New Testament) available not just to Hebrew (Israelite) people, but to any and every soul that any time in the future wants to know what He requires in order to be in relationship with Him both in this world and in eternity.
+This collection of instructions was given on top of a mountain and was written by the very finger of God (Exodus 31:18).
+They were for only one nation, the nation of Israel, (Deuteronomy 5:3)and the laws He gave to Moses to give to these souls whom the Lord had rescued out of slavery in Egypt (Exodus 14:30-31) would be binding until the moment Jesus, His other Lawgiver, breathed His last (Hebrews 9:15-28).
+God the Father said the death of Jesus was His way of inaugurating a New Covenant, that is, a New Testament (Hebrews 9:15) available not just to Hebrew (Israelite) people, but to every soul in the future who hungers to know Him and what He requires to be in relationship with Him, both in this world and for all eternity (Acts 10:35).

-I was struck during our Bible study about how what God says on this topic is so at odds with what so many people say God says on this topic.
-Ask many popular religious teachers of the day what God requires to be in relationship with Him and too often the answer is generally “Nothing.
+During our Bible study, I was struck by what God says on this topic and how it is so at odds with what many people say God says on this topic.
+Ask many popular religious teachers of the day what God requires of man in order to have a relationship with Him and too often the answer is generally “Nothing.
 He’s already done it all.
 Trust that fact and you’re good to go.”

 4 When the people heard this sad word, they went into mourning, [There is absolutely nothing more disastrous than the absence of God’s presence.
 Nothing.
 Everything good is because of God’s presence.
 Everything dark and painful is because of God’s lack of presence.
 Lack of God’s presence is hell.] and none of them put on his ornaments.
-5 For the Lord had said to Moses, “Say to the sons of Israel, ‘You are an obstinate people; should I go up in your midst for one moment,[ So disgusted is He by their love of evil, He could not bear witnessing yet another moment of it] I would destroy you.
-Now therefore, put off your ornaments from you, [All that you put on to make yourselves more attractive to each other, rather than putting on the holiness that makes you beautiful to Me] that I may know what I shall do with you.’”
+5 For the Lord had said to Moses, “Say to the sons of Israel, ‘You are an obstinate people; should I go up in your midst for one moment,[So disgusted is He by their love of evil, He could not bear witnessing yet another moment of it] I would destroy you.
+Now therefore, put off your ornaments from you, [All that they had put on to make yourselves more attractive to each other, rather than putting on the holiness that would make them beautiful to Him] that I may know what I shall do with you.’”
 6 So the sons of Israel stripped themselves of their ornaments, from Mount Horeb onward.

 12 Then Moses said to the Lord, “See, You say to me, ‘Bring up this people!’
 But You Yourself have not let me know whom You will send with me.
 Moreover, You have said, ‘I have known you by name, and you have also found favor in My sight.’
 13 Now therefore, I pray You, if I have found favor in Your sight, let me know Your ways that I may know You, so that I may find favor in Your sight.
 [To know His ways, is to know Him, and we cannot know His ways by only “standing in the woods”, but must open His word day in and day out.]
 Consider too, that this nation is Your people.”
 14 And He said, “My presence shall go with you, and I will give you rest.”
 [The only genuine rest in life is the presence of God, and the only way God will be with us is if we exchange our obstinance for full compliance.]
 15 Then he said to Him, “If Your presence does not go with us, do not lead us up from here.
 [Not one step should we take apart from the leading of our Good Shepherd.]
 16 For how then can it be known that I have found favor in Your sight, I and Your people?
 [If you are going to know one thing in life, let it be whether or not you have found favor in His sight.]
 Is it not by Your going with us, so that we, I and Your people, may be distinguished from all the other people who are upon the face of the earth?”